 What is expected by FDA?

 - Procedures/SOPs should be put in place to ensure that the systems used in regulated activities are validated and maintained in a validated state through effective change control.
 Also, the person(s) validating must have adequate training and experience.

-- A risk based approach should be taken to validate.
-The actions should be determined by the risk a specific system or system functionality can have on data integrity, product quality and patient safety.
-The risk assessment should ensure that the system functionalities with the highest risk receives the highest extent of validation.
+- A risk-based approach should be taken to validate.
+The actions should be determined by the risk a specific system or system functionality can have on data integrity, product quality, and patient safety.
+The risk assessment should ensure that the system functionalities with the highest risk receive the highest extent of validation.

 - Data Integrity principles ALCOA+ (Attributable, Legible, Contemporaneous, Original, Accurate, Complete, Consistent, Enduring, Available) should be in place.

 - Version control and change control procedures should be in place for system documentation.